MovieRecapsQA: A Multimodal Open-Ended Video Question-Answering Benchmark: Abstract

 \section{Abstract}

-Understanding real-world videos such as movies requires integrating visual and dialogue cues to answer complex questions.
-Yet existing VideoQA benchmarks struggle to capture this multimodal reasoning and are largely not open-ended, given the difficulty of evaluating free-form answers.
-In this paper, we introduce a novel open-ended multi-modal VideoQA benchmark, \movierecapsqa created using movie recap videos—a distinctive type of YouTube content that summarizes a film by presenting its key events through synchronized visual (recap video) and textual (recap summary) modalities.
-Using the recap summary, we generate $\approx 8.2$K question-answer (QA) pairs (aligned with movie-subtitles) and provide the necessary ``facts'' needed to verify an answer in a reference-free manner.
-To our knowledge, this is the first open-ended VideoQA benchmark that supplies explicit textual context of the input (video and/or text); which we use for evaluation.
-Our benchmark provides videos of multiple lengths (i.e., recap-segments, movie-segments) and categorizations of questions (by modality and type) to enable fine-grained analysis.
-We evaluate the performance of seven state-of-the-art MLLMs using our benchmark and observe that: 1) visual-only questions remain the most challenging; 2) models default to textual inputs whenever available; 3) extracting factually accurate information from video content is still difficult for all models; and 4) proprietary and open-source models perform comparably on video-dependent questions.
+Understanding real-world videos such as movies requires integrating visual and dialogue cues.
+Yet existing VideoQA benchmarks struggle to capture this multimodal reasoning and, given the difficulty of evaluating free-form answers, largely resort to simple multiple choice questions.
+We introduce a novel open-ended multimodal VideoQA benchmark, \movierecapsqa, created using movie recap videos -- a distinctive type of YouTube content that summarizes a film via a voiceover description of key clips from the movie (recap video).
+From the transcribed voiceover (recap summary) of 60 recap videos, we generate $\approx$8.2K questions along with the necessary ``facts'' expected in each answer; the former facilitates the creation of questions that require mutimodal reasoning and the latter allow the construction of a reference-free evaluation metric that can be applied to open-ended responses.
+To our knowledge, this is the first reference-free open-ended VideoQA benchmark.
+The benchmark allows each question to be evaluated in different input video settings: given (a) the full-length movie, (b) the full ($\approx$11 min) recap video (visual only), (c) $\approx$14 min of aligned movie scenes, i.e, movie scenes relevant to the question, and (d) $\approx$1.2 min of aligned recap video scenes.
+In all cases, the text of any associated movie dialogue is provided.
+Each question is categorized by the modality required to answer it---visual, dialogue, or both---enabling fine-grained evaluation of multimodal capabilities.
+We benchmark (setting (d)) seven state-of-the-art MLLMs and find that (i) only our reference-free metric produces meaningful human-aligned model separation; (ii) vision-centric questions yield the lowest scores across all models; (iii) removing visual input often \textit{improves} model factuality; and (iv) the primary bottleneck is visual perception, not visual reasoning.